-Rich and Robin are most proud of the plumbing since Rich had no experience with plumbing and they had heard some many stories of plumbing leaking.
+Rich and Robin are most proud of the plumbing since Rich had no experience with plumbing and they had heard many stories of plumbing leaking.
 Rich was surprised at how easy it was to install and they have been fortunate not to have any leaks.
 They are also really proud of how the whole build turned out and that almost everything has held up over time!

 And if Rich and Robin could change anything, they feel that they over-engineered their bed and would have made it a little lighter to make it easier to go up and down like a futon.

 Since completing their build, they have learned a lot more about electrical systems and would do some things a little differently.
-They used Romex house wiring when they did their build and now their friends and many others are using a stranded extension cord that is more flexible and better for the moving environments.
+They used Romex house wiring when they did their build and now their friends and many others are using a stranded extension cord that is more flexible and better for moving environments.

 Rich and Robin’s least favorite part of building out the van was the cabinet builds.
 Though the upper cabinets were hard to build, it was also one of the most satisfying parts of the build, along with the drawers with sliding bed steps that they built.

-And Rich and Robin thought that the shower was going to be hard but it went in pretty easy even though it was the last thing that they added (almost 2 years after they built the van) and had left the space for the shower pan in the layout.
+And Rich and Robin thought that the shower was going to be hard but it went in pretty easily even though it was the last thing that they added (almost 2 years after they built the van) and had left the space for the shower pan in the layout.

 Getting the curve of the ceiling for the upper cabinets was also one of the hardest parts for them.
-Though once they had that completed, Rich and Robin have since done the same curved cabinets for two friends with less complications.
+Though once they had that completed, Rich and Robin have since done the same curved cabinets for two friends with fewer complications.

-When it comes to giving advice to anyone considering building out their own van, Rich and Robin advise you to do some research on how others use their van and if those layout might be a fit for how you would live.
-Also, they highly recommend seeing vans in person at a van meet up etc. to stand in and walk around a van build to see how it fits you.
+When it comes to giving advice to anyone considering building out their own van, Rich and Robin advise you to do some research on how others use their van and if those layouts might be a fit for how you would live.
+Also, they highly recommend seeing vans in person at a van meet up, etc. to stand in and walk around a van build to see how it fits you.
 Rich and Robin would also recommend doing at least some short trips in your van as you build it out to get a feel for what you need and what you have a priority for.

 The best resources Rich and Robin used are a lot of YouTube videos and following many vanlifers on Instagram to see how they lived and what their layouts were.
 They took all the things they liked from many different people to make their layout that they still enjoy to this day.
 Rich is a part of multiple Facebook pages such as Promaster Build, Ram Promaster Owners and Promaster Van Build.

-In January 2019, the month before Rich and Robin bought their van, they went to a Vanlife meet up in San Diego on Fiesta Island where over 200 vans were available to look at and see in person how their layouts might fit their needs and they were able to ask a lot of questions from those that had already built their vans.
+In January 2019, the month before Rich and Robin bought their van, they went to a Vanlife meet-up in San Diego on Fiesta Island where over 200 vans were available to look at and see in person how their layouts might fit their needs and they were able to ask a lot of questions from those that had already built their vans.